 I’ve developed a calculator to help you calculate the margin of safety for any company that you are considering, but you can also think of a price with a good margin of safety as 50% off the intrinsic value.

 Go through the 4 Ms for each company you are considering owning.
-If a company passes the 4 Ms test, you can add it to your “watchlist” and move onto the next step.
+If a company passes the 4 Ms test, you can add it to your “watchlist.”
+Many online brokerage accounts have sections to save your watchlist so you can easily track the companies you’re interested in investing in.
+Once you have your watchlist, you’re ready to move on to the next step.

 Step 3: Evaluate Their Financial Metrics